 1.5 Affiliates.
-Adobe agrees that customer's Affiliates may place orders under this Agreement for the Products provided hereunder.
+Adobe agrees that customer's Affiliates may place orders under this Agreement for the Products and use such Products provided hereunder.
 Customer retains ultimate liability for any acts or omissions of such Affiliate.
-Affiliate means, for Member, any other entity that controls, is controlled by or under common control with, Member.
+Affiliate means, for Member, any other entity that controls, is controlled by, or under common control with, Member.
 For the purposes of this Section 1.5, the term “control” means the direct or indirect power to direct the affairs of the other entity through at least 50% of the shares, voting rights, participation or economic interest in this entity.

 2.1 Adobe ID and VIP ID.
 An Adobe ID will be required in order to enrol in the Programme.
-Upon completion of the VIP enrolment process, the Member will be assigned a VIP ID which must be referenced on all VIP orders.
+Each Member will be assigned a VIP ID which must be referenced on all orders.
 Member is responsible for acts or omissions of anyone who obtains access to and use of the Products through Member.